SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 As already mentioned in the [README](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/README.md#third-party-applications) file, you might want to install additional third party applications, that can be controlled by Simulator Controller or will enhance the overall user experience.
 Please take a look at this list and decide, which ones you want to install.
 If you want to start your own plugin development or even change the code of the Simulator Controller itself, you definitely need to have [AutoHotkey](https://www.autohotkey.com/) installed.
 Beginning with Release 2.1, an installation of [VisualStudio Community Edition](https://visualstudio.microsoft.com/de/vs/community/) might also be required, if you want do dig into the heavylifting part of telemetry data acquisition or voice recognition.
 But you can stick with the precompiled binaries from the distribution, if that is not your domain.

-Beside that, I recommend at least [VoiceMacro](http://www.voicemacro.net/) for handling voice commands, and depending on your equipment configuration, [SimHub](https://www.simhubdash.com/) and [SimFeedback](https://www.opensfx.com/).
+Beside that, I can recommend [VoiceMacro](http://www.voicemacro.net/) for handling complex voice commands (support for simple commands is already builtin, but *VoiceMacro* is much better), and depending on your equipment configuration, [SimHub](https://www.simhubdash.com/) and [SimFeedback](https://www.opensfx.com/).
 For the later two, very sophisticated support is built into the Simulator Controller already.

 ## Using your own pictures, videos and sounds for all the splash screens